oozcelik/Run2Analysis/README.md

 # Run2Analysis
-the codes will probably be needed to be optimized.
+Codes will probably need to be optimized.